alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 ### Other rooms

 The other cells hold nothing of importance, and are filled with scrap wood or reserves of food.
-If the party investigates the room with a bedroll on the southern central area, they will find a citrine pendant worth 50 GP poorly hidden behind a loose brick (**DC 10 Investigation**).
+If the party investigates the room with a bedroll on the southern central area, they will find a citrine pendant worth 5'000 gil poorly hidden behind a loose brick (**DC 10 Investigation**).
 Probably left behind by a monk not exactly willing to partake of his earthly goods.

 ### The Ritual Chamber